Last updated on December 22, 2025

 Deadly Rollick

-Deadly Rollick is a Commander-must black removal.
-If you control your commander, this spell is free and it exiles that creature instead of destroying it.
+Deadly Rollick is a Commander staple.
+This spell is free if you control your commander, and it exiles its target instead of destroying it.
 This is almost a no-brainer card to include in any Commander deck that supports black.

 #4.
 Infernal Grasp